robustini/AfterScan/README.md

 Feel free to join our Discord server to discuss and get support!

+You can also visit the [wiki](https://github.com/jareff-g/AfterScan/wiki), where you can find a [description of the AfterScan UI](https://github.com/jareff-g/AfterScan/wiki/AfterScan-user-interface-description), and a [FAQ](https://github.com/jareff-g/AfterScan/wiki/Frequently-Asked-Questions) with answers to the most common questions

 # AfterScan - R8/S8 film post-scan utility

 AfterScan can handle several post-processing tasks once film scanning is completed in ALT-Scann8.